rmc3408/docker-kubernetes/section12-k8s/imperative.md

 # Running Node-Simple application

 ### Step 1
 0. Ensure minikube is running as docker driver

 1. Build image
 `docker build -t node-local-img .`
-`docker tag node-local-img rmc3408/node-simple-img` `docker push rmc3408/node-simple-img`
+`docker tag node-local-img rmc3408/node-remote-sec12`
+`docker push rmc3408/node-remote-sec12`

-2. Create new deployment object from remote image only (via dockerhub) `kubectl create deployment node-app --image=rmc3408/node-simple-img`
+2. Create new deployment object from remote image only (via dockerhub)
+`kubectl create deployment node-app --image=rmc3408/node-remote-sec12`

 - check deployments in the cluster
 `kubectl get deployments`

+- If errors, remove deployment with pods
+`kubectl delete deployment node-app`

 - check pods in the cluster
 `kubectl get pods`

 - check in dashboard
 `minikube dashboard`

-3. Expose publish ports by service object, type service is NodePort(external access) OR ClusterIP(inside cluster) OR loadBalancer(distribute equal)
+3. Expose publish ports by service object, type service is NodePort(external access) OR ClusterIP(IP only used inside cluster) OR loadBalancer(distribute equal)
 `kubectl expose deployment node-app --type=LoadBalancer --port=8080`

 - check services
 `kubectl get services`

 - create a SSH tunnel from the pod to your host and open a window in your default browser that’s connected to the service.
 `minikube service node-app`

 - Choose external port to forward
 `kubectl port-forward service/node-app 3000:8080`

 ### Kubernetes functionallities